 I left the store a little confused.
-So I decided to let my driving instincts take over and head north.
+I decided to head north.
 But the road wound and curved and only led me to another gas station.
-So I decided to take up smoking and went in to buy cigarettes.
+I decided to take up smoking and went in to buy cigarettes.

 ME: Camel, non-filters.

 GAS GUY 2: No idea.